synesthesiam/rhasspy/docs/profiles.md

     * `system` - system for tuning (currently only `sphinxtrain`)
     * `sphinxtrain` - configuration for [sphinxtrain](https://github.com/cmusphinx/sphinxtrain) based acoustic model tuning
         * `mllr_matrix` - name of generated MLLR matrix (should match `speech_to_text.pocketsphinx.mllr_matrix`)

-## The RHASSPY_PROFILES Variable

-Rhasspy uses an environment variable named `RHASSPY_PROFILES` to decide where to read/write profile files.
-By default, this is set to a directory named `profiles` wherever Rhasspy is running.

-Similar to the Unix `PATH` environment variable, you can add more directories to `RHASSPY_PROFILES` (separated by ":").
-Rhasspy will go through the list of directories from **right to left** (like `PATH`) when reading or writing a profile file (like `profile.json`).
-When *reading* a profile file, Rhasspy tries each of the directories until the file is found.
-When *writing* a profile file, Rhasspy will try to write to each directory, stopping when it succeeds.

-### Example

-Assume you have `RHASSPY_PROFILES="/usr/share/rhasspy/profiles:/profiles"` and you add some new sentences to the `en` (English) profile in the web interface.
-When saving, Rhasspy will search for a writable directory in the following order:

-1. `/profiles/en/`
-2. `/usr/share/rhasspy/profiles/en/`

-If `/profiles/en` is writable, then `/profiles/en/sentences.ini` will be written with all of your sentences.
-When Rhasspy attempts to locate the profile file `sentences.ini` in the future, `/profiles/en/sentences.ini` will be found **first** and loaded *instead of* `/usr/share/rhasspy/profiles/en/sentences.ini`.